eclipse-tractusx/traceability-foss/docs/user-manual.md

 If the asset has the "traction battery code" aspect model, an additional section underneath will be displayed.
 In this section there is detailed information about the traction battery and a table with its subcomponents

-##### Creation of a quality incident from detailed view
+##### Creation of a quality notification from detailed view

-By clicking on the "announcement" icon you can create a quality incident from the detailed view, containing the part information in the currently opened detailed view.
-If this functionality is disabled, a tooltip will provide information explaining the reason.
+By clicking on the "announcement" icon you can create a quality notification from the detailed view, containing the part information in the currently opened detailed view.
+If this
+functionality is disabled, a tooltip will provide information explaining the reason.
 You can trigger the tooltip by hovering above the button.

 ##### Publish asset from detailed view